We've Patented the Future of the Authenticity

 Area of the invention: the invention relates to methods for the identification of goods and protection of goods against counterfeiting by making unique identifier, attaching the same to the product and enabling further verification of the identifier.

 The purpose of the invention is to develop a method of marking and verification of the authenticity of origin of goods that allows a potential consumer to verify the authenticity of origin of a product prior to purchasing it for an unlimited number of times, thus eliminating the possibility of erroneously identifying a counterfeit product as genuine.
-The verification process is performed using an electronic computing device having a graphic display, such as mobile phone, without any additional technical devices such as scanners or readers, or any additional software.
+The verification process is performed using an electronic computing device having a graphics display, such as mobile phone, without any additional technical devices such as scanners or readers, or any additional software.

 Background of the invention: document RU 2202127 C2 describes a method for distinguishing authentic goods from counterfeits, wherein the products are protected by a tag, which represents an information medium that has a random structural pattern and a code.
 However, the patent document refers to the ability to create the unique structural pattern by including particles of opaque or translucent material into the transparent material of the medium, wherein the location of such particles would be unique.
 The information about the medium is stored in the database.
 A consumer receives an image of the random structural pattern online or over the phone and compares it with the pattern of the identifier.
 The medium may be made of glass.